spryker/spryker-docs/docs/marketplace/dev/feature-walkthroughs/202108.0/merchant-opening-hours-feature-walkthrough.md

 template: feature-walkthrough-template
 ---

-The *Merchant Opening Hours* feature allows merchants to have their opening hours saved in the system and be retrievable for customers.
-A merchant can have a weekday schedule, which is a daily schedule for every day of the week, as well as date-based exceptions where they set up different opening hours for specific dates, for example, during the holiday season.
+By using the 'Merchant Opening Hours' feature, merchants can save their opening hours in the system and make them accessible to customers.
+A merchant may have a weekday schedule, which is an opening schedule for every day of the week, as well as date-based exceptions, such as during the holiday season when opening hours may be different.

 {% info_block warningBox "User documentation" %}